top of page

 The academy model emphasises didactic learning from classroom lectures, small group teaching, webinars, hands-on workshops and curated case libraries.

 Interventional Radiology training (general and neuro) also differs in the different training programs.
-Although you can apply for other training schemes at ST4 level, generally speaking there is a strong preference for local applicants (many don't allow external applications).
-Therefore it is highly likely that you will do your interventional radiology training in the same place that you do your main radiology training.
-Different hospitals vary on the range of procedures they do and quality of hands-on training.
+Although you can apply for other training schemes at ST4 level, there is usually a strong preference for local applicants.
+Therefore, it is highly likely that you will complete your interventional radiology training in the same place that you complete your main radiology training.
+Different hospitals vary on the range of procedures they do and types of hands-on training.

 Radiology Learning London: The London radiology trainees have collaborated to create this website for current and prospective radiology trainees with information on each of the London training schemes.